pinterest/riffed/README.md

 ```

-...but you'll rarely use the Struct module alone.
+...but you'll rarely use the Struct module directly.
 Instead, you'll use the `Rift.Client` or `Rift.Server` modules.

 ## Generating Servers with `Rift.Server`